 The Native American name of North America’s resident marsupial comes from the Virginia Algonquian word opassum (alternately spelled aposoum), which means “white dog” or “white beast” in the Powhatan language.
-Skunk, coyote, raccoon, moose, woodchuck, and caribou are a few of the other animals that owe their names to Native American tribes.
+(Americans tend to use opossum and possum interchangeably, but the latter also refers to a different type of marsupial native to Australia.)
+Skunk, coyote, raccoon, moose, woodchuck, and caribou are some of the other animals that owe their names to Native American tribes.

 This delicious treat comes to us from nature, but we can thank Indigenous Mesoamericans for this Native American name.
-The word chocolate comes from Nahuatl, a language spoken by the Aztecs (many Indigenous people in Mexico speak dialects of Nahuatl today).
-The Aztecs would make a drink from ground cacao seeds called chikolatl.
+The word chocolate comes from Nahuatl, a language spoken by the Aztecs (dialects the language are widely spoken in Mexico today).
+The Aztecs would make a drink from ground cacao seeds called chikolotl.

 This word comes from hamaca, whose origins are slightly unclear: It could be from the now-extinct Taíno language (once spoken by Indigenous people in the Caribbean), or from a related Arawakan language.
 It originally referred to a “stretch of cloth” and entered the English language via the Spanish (who still call it a hamaca).